One of the aircraft that ANA All Nippon Airways uses on its regional flights within Asia is the Boeing 787.

 ANA All Nippon Airways Boeing 787-9 Business Class Cabin

-While ANA has 787-9s equipped with both recliner seats (for regional flights) as well as staggered seats (for longer flights) in business class.
-Luckily, the Singapore flight is operated by aircraft with the staggered seats.
+ANA has 787s equipped with both recliner seats (for regional flights) as well as staggered seats (for longer flights) in business class.
+Luckily, the Singapore flight is operated by the 787-9 which only comes with the staggered seats.

 Upon boarding, headset, mattress, blanket, slippers, and a pillow were waiting at the seat.
 It’s worth noting here that the Tokyo – Singapore route is the only intra-Asian route where the mattress is offered.